Example: Simulating Election Poll Bias and Variance

 Text(0.5, 0, 'Trump Lead in the Sample')

 After the fact, with multiple polls for the same election, we can detect bias.
-In a post-election analysis of over 4,000 polls for 600 state-level, gubernatorial, senatorial, and presidential elections, [Shirani-Mehr et al., 2018], it was found that on average election polls exhibit a bias of about 1.5 percentage points.
+In a post-election analysis of over 4,000 polls for 600 state-level, gubernatorial, senatorial, and presidential elections, [Shirani-Mehr et al., 2018] found that on average election polls exhibit a bias of about 1.5 percentage points.

 When the margin of victory is relatively small as it was in 2016, a larger sample size reduces the sampling error, but unfortunately, if there is bias, then the predictions are close to the biased estimate.
 If the bias pushes the prediction from one candidate (Trump) to another (Clinton), then we have a “surprise” upset.
 Pollsters develop voter selection schemes that attempt to reduce bias, like the separation of voters preference by education level, but, as in this case, it can be difficult, even impossible, to account for new, unexpected sources of bias.
-Polls are still useful, we just need to do a better job.
+Polls are still useful, but we need to acknowledge the issues with bias and do a better job at reducing bias.